 - 5.3 Registered Developers are those developers which have agreed to adopt the New Homes Quality Code and to advise their customers that they have a right to submit complaints to the New Homes Ombudsman Service in accordance with the provisions of the Code.
-3 - 5.4 When the Registered Developer has completed the registration and training requirements set by the NHQB including agreeing to submit itself to the jurisdiction of the New Homes Ombudsman Service, it will be activated.
-From the date of activation, any Reservation taken will be subject to the jurisdiction of the New Homes Ombudsman Service for a period of two years from the Reservation Date or the date of Legal Completion, whichever is later. - 5.5 The NHQB will maintain a list of "activated" Registered Developers which will be available for inspection by members of the public via the NHQB website. - 5.6 The NHQB will confirm to the New Homes Ombudsman Service details of the activated Registered Developers [and this list will also be available on the New Homes Ombudsman website] and any changes to the status of individual Registered Developers. - 5.7 Registered Developers agree to co-operate with the investigations of the New Homes Ombudsman and to be bound by the decisions of the Ombudsman. - 5.8 The New Homes Ombudsman will report cases to the NHQB where Registered Developers have failed to co-operate with the new Homes Ombudsman Service and have failed to implement the Decision issued by the Ombudsman.
+3 - 5.4 When the Registered Developer has agreed to submit itself to the jurisdiction of the New Homes Ombudsman Service the account will be activated and from that date any Reservation taken will be subject to the jurisdiction of the New Homes Ombudsman Service for a period of two years from the Reservation Date or the date of Legal Completion, whichever is later. - 5.5 The NHQB will maintain a list of "activated" Registered Developers which will be available for inspection by members of the public via the NHQB website. - 5.6 The NHQB will confirm to the New Homes Ombudsman Service details of the activated Registered Developers [and this list will also be available on the New Homes Ombudsman website] and any changes to the status of individual Registered Developers. - 5.7 Registered Developers agree to co-operate with the investigations of the New Homes Ombudsman and to be bound by the decisions of the Ombudsman. - 5.8 The New Homes Ombudsman will report cases to the NHQB where Registered Developers have failed to co-operate with the new Homes Ombudsman Service and have failed to implement the Decision issued by the Ombudsman.
 The NHQB will have a disciplinary process in place which may lead to the suspension or termination of the Registered Developer status. - 5.9 Registered Developers who are subject to the jurisdiction of the New Homes Ombudsman Service will be required to display the logo of the New Homes Ombudsman Service on their website and all sales materials and to ensure that homebuyers are advised of their membership of the Service and how they can access the Service if they have a qualifying complaint.4